Our highly ranked residency program offers:

 - A huge caseload — 28,000 patients in outpatient clinics and over 4,000 major operations annually — and exposure to rare and complex cases you’ll find only at a large academic medical center like Michigan Medicine.

-- Focused teaching on all aspects of Plastic Surgery.
-Learning outside of the operating room and clinical environment is achieved through weekly didactic lectures, case conferences and hands on experiences in our microsurgery simulation center.
+- Focused teaching on all aspects of Plastic Surgery — Learning outside of the operating room and clinical environment is achieved through weekly didactic lectures, case conferences and hands on experiences in our microsurgery simulation center.
 This rich educational experience is complemented with an exposure to nationally renowned surgeons and leaders in the field who spend time with us as visiting professors.

 Ultimately, our goal is to provide the curriculum, the resources, and the setting to produce plastic surgeons who excel as clinicians, scientists, and leaders in the field.
+Our program was ranked #1 for research output and #3 for reputation in the nation by Doximity in 2021.